 Must be a resident of the Yukon.

 The purpose of the WOP is to enhance the independence and job-related skills of the people on social assistance.
 The program uses social assistance funds together with funds from other sources.
-With this funding, temporary jobs are created for First Nation people who would otherwise be on regular social assistance.
+With this funding, WOP creates temporary employment for First Nation people who would otherwise be on regular social assistance.
 The WOP also contributes to the provision of community services, the development of community facilities, or the improvement of the local environment.

 APPLICANT’S RIGHTS & RESPONSIBILITIES